Showing posts with label Gene Wilder. Show all posts

 The above list encompasses everything from small props to items so huge they count as art direction or automotive.
 But a wish list is a wish list.

-I'd be curious to find out if any of you out there harbor any unrequited movie prop/memorabilia desires from any of your favorite movies.
+I'd be curious to find out whether any of you out there harbor any unrequited movie-prop or memorabilia desires from any of your favorite movies.

-As stated, the idea for this post idea sprung from the marketing minds of the folks at the auction house of Invaluable.com, which seems to be doing a bit of research into what kinds of items film enthusiasts might find desirable.
+As stated, the idea for this post sprang from the marketing minds at Invaluable.com, which seems to be doing some research into the kinds of items film enthusiasts might find desirable.
 And if this post seems like the internet version of an infomercial, it's a one-sided one.
 I'm getting nothing out of promoting the site for free (which does have some pretty cool stuff.
-I'm no Star Wars fan but a while back they auctioned off a prop gun used by Harrison Ford in the film) -save perhaps their allowing me to steal their post idea.
+I'm no Star Wars fan, but a while back they auctioned off a prop gun used by Harrison Ford in the film -save perhaps their allowing me to steal their post idea.

-If you're interested in seeing what type of movie items are currently up for auction, you can visit the move memorabilia section of the site HERE.
+If you're interested in seeing which movie items are currently up for auction, you can visit the movie memorabilia section of the site HERE.

 On a closing note, here are two of the miniatures from One From the Heart I had the opportunity to see in person back in 1984 at the American Zoetrope auction.
 I have no idea what they ultimately sold for, but they were featured in the film's title sequence.
 They couldn't have been more than 5 or 8 inches high.